FelixHenninger/lab.js/readme.md

 ### License

-All parts of this project are open source, subject to different licenses:
+All parts of this project are openly available, subject to different licenses:

 * The `lab.js` **core library** that is included in your studies is made available under the terms of the [Apache License](/packages/library/license).